t-mart/aqueue/README.rst

 ``aqueue`` is an async task queue with live progress display.

-The tasks are items.
-You put items in, and they get processed, possibly creating more items which get processed, and so on, until all items are completed.
+You put items (tasks) in, and they get processed, possibly creating more items which get processed, and so on, until all items are completed.
 A typical use case would be to scrape a website.